-- 1. Unopened test kits should be stored referring to the package label for frequent use, and stored at -20°C for long time storage.
-The unused strips should be kept in a sealed bag and stored at 2-8°C in their pouch with the desiccant provided to minimize exposure to damp air.
+- 1. The Standard, Detection Reagent A and Detection Reagent B should be stored at -20°C upon being received.
+Other reagents are kept according to the labels on vials.
+But for long term storage, please keep the whole kit at -20°C. The unused strips should be kept in a sealed bag with the desiccant provided to minimize exposure to damp air.
 The test kit may be used throughout the expiration date of the kit (six months from the date of manufacture).
 Opened test kits will remain stable until the expiring date shown, provided it is stored as prescribed above. - 2.
 There may be some foggy substance in the wells when the plate is opened at the first time.
 It will not have any effect on the final assay results. - 3.
 Do not remove microtiter plate from the storage bag until needed. - 4.
 A microtiter plate reader with a bandwidth of 10nm or less and an optical density range of 0-3 OD or greater at 450nm wavelength is acceptable for use in absorbance measurement. - 5.
 Use fresh disposable pipette tips for each transfer to avoid contamination. - 6.
 Do not substitute reagents from one kit lot to another.
 Use only the reagents supplied by manufacturer. - 7.
+The final experimental results will be closely related to validity of the products, operation skills of the end users and the experimental environments.
+Please make sure that sufficient samples are available. - 8.
 Valid period: six months.